SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jfrog-xray.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/jfrog.png')} alt="thumbnail icon" width="85"/>

-The JFrog Xray source will collect JFrog Xray violations by querying the API for new policy violations when they occur.
+Our JFrog Xray source collects JFrog Xray violations by querying the API for new policy violations when they occur.

 :::note
 This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).